-Cycling to work has always had its tricky part where you might end up reaching the office completely soaked with sweat.
-And unfortunately, there aren’t many of us that have a shower at the office.
-Unless you are one of those people, who can do a one-hour cross without getting their forehead sweaty, you might consider this a pretty helpful topic.
+Unless you are one of those people, who can do a one-hour cross without getting your forehead sweaty, you might consider this a helpful topic.

 Finding your perfect pace comes from a lot of practice.
 I strongly recommend finding a medium pace that makes you feel perfectly comfortable and does not put much tension on your body.